astropy/astropy-APEs/APE6.rst

-`VOTable <http://www.ivoa.net/documents/latest/VOT.html>`_ is by design a fully-flexible data format that can handle all of the needs for text serialization of complex data structures, including tablular data sets.
+`VOTable <http://www.ivoa.net/documents/latest/VOT.html>`_ is by design a fully-flexible data format that can handle all of the needs for text serialization of complex data structures, including tabular data sets.
 The issue in this context is in simplicity and data interchange with the broader community.
 In essence if someone wants to read or write a VOTable then they must use one of a small number of implementations of this protocol.
 It is not